BrighterCommand/Docs/contents/EventCarriedStateTransfer.md

 (It\'s worth noting that data supplied by a client as part of a command or request sent to the service is also Outside Data.)

+### Reference Data

+Pat Helland uses the term Reference Data to describe the types of data suitable for sharing as outside data.

+1\.
+Shared Collections.
+This is ubiquitous data that everyone needs to use to do work, such as a list of users, products, suppliers, brokers etc. It is so common for code to need to join this data that it makes sense to copy it to each service that needs it.

+2\.
+Operand Data.
+Constructing requests to other microservices may require a service to understand a set of available options such as customer billing plans, or product categories.
+Operand data is where we share the range of available options we can use to construct requests.

+3\.
+Snapshots.
+Where we want to query across multiple microservices we can end up with chatty solutions making requests to other microservices which we then need to join in the caller.
+An alternative is to listen to events so as to build an model that we can query.
+This is the model used by many Big Data pipelines or by Composite View Models.

-# Caching
+### Caching

-The above properties make Outside Data make amenable to caching.
+Outside Data is amenable to caching.
 Indeed this is how the web scales, we expose Outside Data from the Origin Server that is immutable (changing the response body has no impact on Inside Data), stale (post our GET a subsequent POST may modify the Inside Data our response was built from, perhaps before we have even parsed the result, and versioned (use of a Last Modified or ETag header allows the Origin Server to version the result that it responds with).

-# Event Carried State Transfer
+## Event Carried State Transfer

 It\'s not just HTTP APIs whose results can be cached, we could also cache an event from the origin server, raised via AMQP, Kafka, ATOM or